texfaq/texfaq.github.io/FAQ-spinmacro.md

 `%` character: if you do this you might as well omit the `%` altogether.

-In ''real life'', of course, the spaces that appear in macros are far more cryptic than those in the example above.
+In "real life", of course, the spaces that appear in macros are far more cryptic than those in the example above.
 The most common spaces arise from unprotected line ends, and this is an error that occasionally appears even in macros written by the most accomplished